 Upon initial acquisition, biological assets (non-fruit-bearing) are valued at acquisition cost (cost), which includes the purchase price and all direct costs necessary to align the asset to a fruit-bearing condition.
 Direct costs are mainly: costs for land preparation and processing, costs for planting, fertilization, irrigation and other activities performed over a long period (4-5 years) in which biological assets (non-fruit-bearing) will be transferred into biological assets (bearer plants).

-Agricultural produce is measured at fair value as at the date of acquisition, less the sales costs.
-The fair value of agricultural produce is determined, as follows:
+Agricultural produce (yellow acacia harvest) is measured at fair value as at the date of acquisition, less the sales costs.
+The fair value of agricultural produce is determined with the assistance of an independent licensed appraiser: